5hrey45/cachedapi/README.md

 - The API uses [Caffeine](https://github.com/ben-manes/caffeine) caching to store and retrieve frequently accessed data
 - This reduces the load on the database and improves the response time of the API

-### Caffeine configuration
-- You can find the caffeine configuration class under the `cache` package
-- The AlbumCache is the cache name and is configured with an initial capacity of 50 and maximum capacity of 250
-- Change the cache eviction policy accordingly to your application needs

 ## Prerequisites
 - Java 21
 - Spring Boot 3 / Spring 6